olgapombo/olgapombo.github.io/content/academic_profile.md

 *	**Epistemology, Philosophy of Science and Science and Art** - Philosophy of scientific knowledge; Unity of Science; Interdisciplinarity; Disciplinary maps and Cartography of knowledge; Classification; Scientific Imagery and modeling; Creation in Science and Art; Science and Art differences, affinities and common roots.
 *	**History and Philosophy of Language** - Historical and conceptual studies on language and meaning (Focus on: Leibniz, Hobbes, Spinoza, Rousseau, Hegel); Universal symbolic systems, Philosophical language, Universal languages.
-*	**History and Philosophy of Encyclopaedia, Hypertext and the Internet** -(Focus on: Ramon Lull, Comenius, Bacon, Leibniz, Diderot, Comte, Hegel, Neurath, XX century encyclopaedism); Evolution of knowledge systems; Digital epistemology; Transformation of textual architectures.
+*	**History and Philosophy of Encyclopaedia, Hypertext and the Internet** - Encyclopaedism (Focus on: Ramon Lull, Comenius, Bacon, Leibniz, Diderot, Comte, Hegel, Neurath, XX century encyclopaedism); Evolution of knowledge systems; Digital epistemology; Transformation of textual architectures.
 *	**History and Philosophy of School-University and Teaching** - Universal  institutions of knowledge transmission (School-University, Scientific Community, Museum, Library); History and Philosophy of Book and Reading; Teaching of Sciences and Philosophy.